benjamin-asr/benjamin-asr.github.io/docs/Advanced-Engine-Settings.md

-Batool is configurable via `conf` file next to BaTool application.
+Benjamin is configurable via `conf` file next to application.
 It has 4 main sections to configure:

 ## Model Section:
-This section defines the location of Kaldi model files.
-The addresses are relative to where BaTool application exists.
+This section defines the location of model files.
+The addresses are relative to where application exists.

     ; Model path
     [model]